Akposieyefa/glade-pay-bank-transfer-test/README.md

 ## Backend Developer Task for Glade Pay Bank Transfer API

-This package take cares of

-Initialize glade pay bank tranfer flow, returns account details to make payment to.
+This package take cares of initialize glade pay bank tranfer flow, returns account details to make payment to.
 Verifies the glade pay bank transfer status, returns status of payment.
 Installation will be thorugh comoser once it is registerd in https://packagist.org/ After installation of this package:

 - Run the blow command